dtrizna/quo.vadis/README.md

 ## Considerations:

 - try experiments with **retrained** MalConv / Ember weights on your dataset - it makes sense to evaluate them on the same distribution
-  - NOTE: this however, does not really matter, since our goal is **not** to compare our modules with MalConv / Ember directly, but to improve them.
-For this reason it is even better to have original parameters.
-Main takeaway - adding multiple modules together allows to boost results drastically, while each of them separately are noticeably weaker (even API call module, which is trained on same distribution).
+  - NOTE: this, however, does not matter since our goal is **not** to compare our modules with MalConv / Ember directly but to improve them.
+For this reason, it is even better to have original parameters.
+The main takeaway - adding multiple modules together allows boosting results drastically.
+At the same time, each of them is noticeably weaker (even the API call module, which is trained on the same distribution).
-- try run GAMMA against composite solution (not just ember/malconv modules) - looks like attacks are highly targeted, interesting if it will be able to generate evasive samples against complete pipeline .. (however, defining that in `secml_malware` might be painful ...)
+- try to run GAMMA against composite solution (not just ember/malconv modules) - it looks like attacks are highly targeted.
+Interesting if it will be able to generate evasive samples against a complete pipeline .. (however, defining that in `secml_malware` might be painful ...)
 - work on `CompositeClassifier()` API interface:
-  - make easy to take a PE sample(s) & document additional options (providing PE directory, predefined emuluation report directory, etc.)
+  - make it easy to take a PE sample(s) & additional document options (providing PE directory, predefined emulation report directory, etc.)
   - `.update()` to overtrain network with own examples that were previously flagged incorrectly
   - work without submitted `filepath` (only PE mode) - provide paths as separate argument to `.fit()`?
 - Additional modules:
-  - (a) Autoruns checks (see Sysinternals book for full list of registries analyzed)
+  - (a) Autoruns checks (see Sysinternals book for a full list of registries analyzed)
   - (b) network connection information
   - etc.